 We will walk along a beautiful mountain lake (Great St Bernard Lake) and through breathtaking mountain scenery with a view of the Apennines and the Apuan Alps, through verdant fields dotted with vineyards and agricultural lands.
 We will pass through Crete Senesi ("Senese clays"), dotted with medieval villages, woods, and the grey clay knolls caused by erosion that give this region its name.
-We will visit medieval towns perched on hilltops which once wh, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

-ere the home of the Etruscans, Romans, and Tuscan rulers, before entering St. Peter's Basilica in the Eternal City.
+We will visit medieval towns perched on hilltops which once where the home of the Etruscans, Romans, and Tuscan rulers, before entering St. Peter's Basilica in the Eternal City.